-For 2018, some properties used in connection with residential real property activities may qualify for a special depreciation allowance.
+For 2020, some properties used in connection with residential real property activities may qualify for a special depreciation allowance.
 This allowance is figured before you figure your regular depreciation deduction.
-See Pub.
-946, chapter 3, for details.
-Also see the instructions for Form 4562, line 14.
+See chapter 3 of Pub.
+946 for details.
+Also, see the instructions for Form 4562, line 14.

 If you qualify for, but choose not to take, a special depreciation allowance, you must attach a statement to your return.
-The details of this election are in Pub.
-946, chapter 3, and the instructions for Form 4562, line 14.
+The details of this election are in chapter 3 of Pub.
+946 and the instructions for Form 4562, line 14.